 Do not delay in filing an initial insurance claim and contacting an attorney for a consultation.
 You have a maximum of two years from the date of your motorcycle accident (or discovery of injuries) to file a personal injury cause of action in Arizona, with rare exceptions.
 If you miss this statute of limitations, the courts will most likely bar you from financial recovery.
 Your deadline could be shorter or longer depending on the facts of your case.
 If a government entity is the defendant, for example, you must file an initial notice of claim within 180 days of the accident.
 Speak to our lawyers as soon as possible after a Scottsdale motorcycle accident to ensure you meet your deadline.

 You need an experienced hand in motorcycle injury cases.
 Do not navigate your motorcycle accident claim alone and risk settling for little to no recovery.
-Work with an attorney from David Shapiro Law, PLLC to optimize your chances of obtaining maximum compensation.
+Work with an attorney from Shapiro Law Team to optimize your chances of obtaining maximum compensation.
 Call our office in Scottsdale at (480) 300-5405 or use our contact page.